ARC0127/Fisher-Decorator/README.md

 This repository partially builds upon implementations from the paper
 "DeFlow: Decoupling Manifold Modeling and Value Maximization for Offline Policy Extraction" (https://arxiv.org/abs/2601.10471).

+This work was supported by funding from Prof. Zhuo Sun.

 ## Abstract